 Learn the basic concepts of Computer Science with drag and drop programming.
-15-25 hours of "unplugged" classroom activities interspersed with game-like, self-directed tutorials starring video lectures by Bill Gates, Mark Zuckerberg, Angry Birds and Plants vs. Zombies.
+3 full courses, each consists of 15-20 lessons that blend "unplugged" classroom activities interspersed with game-like, self-directed tutorials starring video lectures by Bill Gates, Mark Zuckerberg, Angry Birds and Plants vs. Zombies.
 Learn repeat-loops, conditionals, basic algorithms, functions, and variables.
-US students earn awesome prizes for completing all stages!

 Learn to code with Mark Zuckerberg and Angry Birds!